 • proposed and existing functional services above and below ground (e.g. drainage power, communications cables, pipelines etc. indicating lines, manholes, supports etc.);

-Thereafter these works shall be carried out as approved unless previously agreed otherwise in writing by the Local Planning Authority.
+Thereafter these works shall be carried out as approved.

 Reason: In order to protect and enhance the amenity of the area.

-Within 12 months of the commencement of construction works the full details of soft landscape works required by condition above shall have been submitted to and approved in writing by the Local Planning Authority.
+Prior to commencement of development, not including demolition to slab level and internal strip out the full details of soft landscape works required by condition above shall have been submitted to and approved in writing by the Local Planning Authority.
 These details shall include:

 planting plans;